Why every lawyer or accountant should have a coach!

 The business case for coaching is developed from several factors:

 1. Mindset drives behaviours which in turn influence outcomes.
-Organisations often focus on changing behaviours, however coaching explores and challenges personal attitudes, values and beliefs, thus initiating major shifts which flow naturally into changed behaviours.
+Organisations often focus on changing behaviours, however, coaching explores and challenges personal attitudes, values and beliefs, thus initiating major shifts which flow naturally into changed behaviours.

 3. Emotional resilience in the face of underlying societal anxiety and uncertainty is now more important than ever before.
 Coaching enables people to deal with this anxiety and uncertainty, increasing their agility and ability to adapt to changing circumstances.

 4. The advances in AI and technology mean that much of what we “used to do” as part of our job description is gone.
 Software can complete our tax returns quickly and cheaply, algorithms can search tax laws or identify discrepancies.
-Knowledge is important, but no longer how we add most value at work.
-Coaching provides a space for individuals to explore what they value in themselves, what others value in them, and to choose, with awareness, how they will contribute to their teams and organisations.
+Knowledge is important, but no longer how we add the most value at work.
+Coaching provides a space for individuals to explore what they value in themselves, and what others value in them, and to choose, with awareness, how they will contribute to their teams and organisations.

 5. Linked to advances in technology, the importance of specific skills has increased exponentially.
-The ability to lead by example, to listen, to hear, to connect, to facilitate, to act with emotional intelligence and spot and address dynamics within a team are crucial to that team being a cohesive positive force within the organisation in a volatile, uncertain and complex environment.
+The ability to lead by example, to listen, hear, connect, facilitate, act with emotional intelligence and spot and address dynamics within a team are crucial to that team being a cohesive positive force within the organisation in a volatile, uncertain and complex environment.
 Enhancing these skills requires a deep understanding of personal patterns and preferences which coaching is ideally situated to create.

-With over 15 years’ experience of running leadership and management development programmes, we have witnessed the pivotal role that coaching plays to initiate and embed change at a collective and individual level.
+With over 15 years experience of running leadership and management development programmes, we have witnessed the pivotal role that coaching plays to initiate and embed change at a collective and individual level.
 We are seeing firms invest in coaching in a number of different ways:

 Firms are finding the need to deploy agile, rapid solutions to individuals who are struggling with specific issues.
 An hour with a mentor immediately allows an individual to improve performance and consequently feel more confident and less anxious.
 These tend to be short, sharp solutions for a specific issue/challenge, such as delegation, time management and tough conversations.